denys-volodarskyi/PECompact2-Sid-Meier-s-Pirates-/README.md

 See, there is structure before the code block, describing some values.
 We are interested in Buffer,BufferSize, BufferEntryOfsand LdrUnpackFn.
 This unpack function will APLib-decompress buffer to allocated memory.
 Unpacked buffer will process the image and return the real entry point.

-Letís see whatís inside of the unpacked buffer.
+Let‚Äôs see what‚Äôs inside of the unpacked buffer.
 The size is 0x1CC8 bytes.

-Code will be executed at BufferEntryOfs†offset of the decompressed buffer.
+Code will be executed at BufferEntryOfs¬†offset of the decompressed buffer.

 It will recover 7 bytes at start (if needed), unpack and process memory regions (copy, decrypt, update JMP, CALL opcodes).